Sickle Cell Disease

 - Someone who inherits a sickle cell gene from each parent has sickle cell disease.

-- Someone who inherits a sickle cell gene from one parent and a different kind of abnormal gene from the other parent may have a different form of sickle cell disease, such as hemoglobin SC disease or sickle beta thalassemia.
+- Someone who inherits a sickle cell gene from one parent and another kind of abnormal gene from the other parent may have a different form of sickle cell disease, such as hemoglobin SC disease or sickle beta thalassemia.

 How Is Sickle Cell Disease Diagnosed?